finbourne/lusid-sdk-csharp/sdk/docs/ComplianceApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a id="getcomplianceruleresultdetails"></a>
+<a id="getcomplianceruleresult"></a>
-# **GetComplianceRuleResultDetails**
+# **GetComplianceRuleResult**
-> ComplianceRunSummary GetComplianceRuleResultDetails (string runScope, string runCode, string ruleScope, string ruleCode)
+> ComplianceRuleResultV2 GetComplianceRuleResult (string runScope, string runCode, string ruleScope, string ruleCode)

-[EARLY ACCESS] GetComplianceRuleResultDetails: Get summary results for a specific rule within a compliance run.
+[EARLY ACCESS] GetComplianceRuleResult: Get detailed results for a specific rule within a compliance run.

 Specify a run scope and code from a previously run compliance check, and the scope and code of a rule within that run, to get detailed results for that rule.